ibm-messaging/event-streams-samples/README.md

 # event-streams-samples
 IBM Event Streams for IBM Cloud is a scalable, distributed, high throughput message bus to unite your on-premise and off-premise cloud technologies.
-You can wire micro-services together using open protocols, connect stream data to analytics to realise powerful insight and feed event data to multiple applications to react in real time.
+You can wire micro-services together using open protocols, connect stream data to analytics to realize powerful insight and feed event data to multiple applications to react in real time.

 This repository is for samples which interact with the Event Streams for IBM Cloud service.
 Currently, there are samples for the Kafka and MQ Light APIs.